jarmi-recio/TFM/ai4starsdating/README.md

 #### Training and testing

-To reproduce our results, you just have to run the following command, taking into account the desire Benchmark:
+To reproduce our results, training and testing our models, you just have to run the following command, taking into account the desire Benchmark:

 ```bash
 python ai4stellarage_Benchmark_A.py